 - A new Integrated Sciences major, housed within the Department of Geological and Marine Sciences, has been developed to help meet the need for qualified middle school teachers of science and mathematics

-The Bristol-Myers Squibb Center for Science Teaching and Learning is a 7,500-sq. ft. facility on the top floor of Rider's Science and Technology Center.
+The Bristol Myers Squibb Center for Science Teaching and Learning is a 7,500-sq. ft. facility on the top floor of Rider's Mike and Patti Hennessy Science and Technology Center.
 It features current technology and an open design that fosters active learning and interaction.

-More information about the Bristol-Myer Squibb Center for Science Teaching and Learning, please visit Location & Facilities page.
+More information about the Bristol Myers Squibb Center for Science Teaching and Learning, please visit Location & Facilities page.

 For information about SELECT, contact Cathlene Leary-Elderkin, Director of SELECT, [email protected] or (609)-895-5000 ext.
 7257.